So how does cold messaging work on a platform like LinkedIn? And how is it different from other sales touchpoints, such as a

 under 100 words, but the 50-75 word count is the sweet spot.

-Try to get rid of as many commas as you can and keep your sentences short and to the point.
-A long,
+Try eliminating as many commas as possible and keeping your sentences short and to the point.
+A long, drawn-out message will turn them off immediately.

 Another important thing to remember about your cold message is it has to look the part.